-VINYASA (FLOW) some prior yoga experience required(this class MAY be taught in a warm room that is heated to aprox.
-85 degrees; see if "heated" or "warm" is marked on the schedule next to the class name)
+VINYASA (FLOW) yoga class some prior yoga experience required.(this class MAY be taught in a warm room that is heated to aprox.
+85 degrees; see if "warm" is marked on the schedule next to the class name)

-This very popular contemporary yoga style requires a good-working knowledge of the basic yoga poses.
-The class leads through a series of breath-synchronized postures which are linked to one another through a flowing movement--thus "flowing" into one another and inspiring the style name, Flow ('Vinyasa" in Sanskrit) Yoga.
-Each movement of the body is harmonized to each breath taken, so the breath is not forced to follow the actions of the body as occurs with other forms of exercise.
+This very popular contemporary yoga style requires a good-working knowledge of the basic yoga poses or asanas.
+The practice will lead through a series of breath-synchronized postures which are linked to one another through a flowing movement--thus "flowing" into one another and inspiring the style's Sanskrit name, Vinyasa ("flow") Yoga.
+Each movement of the body is harmonized to each breath taken, so that breathing is not forced to follow the actions of the body as occurs with other forms of exercise.

-Please note: this general-style class is conducted in a unique way by each different instructor--so Vinyasa with one teacher might not be the same experience as Vinyasa with another teacher.
-This is a great reason to try more yoga and explore different approaches by all of our great teachers! :)
+Please note that this style class is conducted in a unique way by each different instructor--so Vinyasa with one teacher might not be the same experience as Vinyasa with another teacher.
+This is a great reason to try more than one teacher and explore each of their individual approaches!

-YIN YOGA no yoga experience required, beginners welcomeThis lusciously slow and meditative practice is the yogic prescription for chronic tension, feelings of overwhelm, longterm physical imbalance, and/or exhaustion.
+YIN yoga class no yoga experience required, all levels & beginners welcome.This lusciously slow and meditative practice is the yogic prescription for chronic tension, feelings of overwhelm, long-term physical imbalance, and/or exhaustion.
 It is the perfect compliment to more vigorous yoga styles, and a great balancer for high-stress living.

 Through the elegant combination of appropriate asana and gentle timing, Yin Yoga deeply stretches and nourishes the joints of the body, helping to generate much greater flexibility and core-level relaxation.
 Yin Yoga is not boring, in fact the poses and cues will challenge and inspire you--and the relaxation is mindful and deep.